John 11:1-44 · John · Updated April 25, 2026

 Summary

-The passage from John 11:1-44 recounts the story of Jesus raising Lazarus from the dead, a critical event in the New Testament that highlights Jesus' power over life and death.
+John 11:1-44 recounts the story of Jesus raising Lazarus from the dead, highlighting Jesus' power over life and death.
 Lazarus, a resident of Bethany and the brother of Mary and Martha, is gravely ill.
-Mary is noted as the one who anointed Jesus with ointment and wiped his feet with her hair.
+Mary is the one who anointed Jesus with ointment and wiped his feet with her hair.
 The sisters send a message to Jesus informing him of Lazarus's illness, referring to him as the one Jesus loves.
-Upon hearing this, Jesus states that the sickness will not end in death but will serve to glorify God (John 11:4).
+Upon hearing this, Jesus states that the sickness will not end in death but will glorify God (John 11:4).
 Despite the urgent news, Jesus delays his visit for two days before deciding to return to Judea, despite the disciples' concerns about the danger from the Jews who previously sought to stone him.

 Chiastic structure